LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, I present an innovative solution to mitigate the entropy collapse phenomenon observed in Transformers applied to time series forecasting.
-Our empirical results confirm the effectiveness and robustness of the proposed LATST approach across a variety of forecasting contexts.
-Although I do not exhaustively explore all potential causes of entropy collapse, I introduce a novel module specifically designed to address this issue.
+In this paper, we present an innovative solution to mitigate the entropy collapse phenomenon observed in Transformers applied to time series forecasting.
+Our empirical results confirm the effectiveness and robustness of the proposed LATST approach inty of forecasting contexts.
+Although we do not exhaustively explore all potential causes of entropy collapse, we introduce a combination of novel modules specifically combined to address this issue.

 Looking ahead, future research will focus on a comprehensive investigation of the remaining factors contributing to entropy collapse.
 This exploration aims to identify additional modifications and enhancements that could further improve the stability and performance of Transformer models in time series forecasting.